rdunlop/uni-timer/LaserCutBox/README.md

 To see the designs you must:
 * Make the desired layer "visible"
 * Change the "View"->"Display Mode"->"Outline"

+## Troubleshooting the file

+If you're having trouble where the SVG looks good in Inkscape, but the Laser print job queue is not showing all of the edges, you may be able to fix it by using the "Filters"->"Remove Filters".

 # Vector file notes